Dr. Mark P. Helfat—District II representative to the AVMA Executive Board and one of its newest

 Dr. Ted Cohn, the District IX representative to the Executive Board, chaired the official board meeting, during which several proposals comprising a sustained effort by the AVMA to provide economic relief to the veterinary profession were approved.

-Among those initiatives, $5 million was designated for a National Economic Strategy Fund to support initiatives ensuring the veterinary profession's economic viability (see "Getting down to business" on page 1027).
+Among those initiatives, $5 million was designated for a National Economic Strategy Fund to support initiatives ensuring the veterinary profession's economic viability (see "Getting down to business").

 From that fund, $250,000 was appropriated to begin the immediate work of establishing a veterinary economics division within the AVMA to oversee and manage pertinent programs.
 A further $30,000 from the fund will pay for a new AVMA economics advisory committee.